Additive sink subtraction: A proof of the main result

 For anti-collision, both \texttt{C5} and \texttt{C7} are 3-factor sets, and require tests; see the last column and last two rows in Table~\ref{tab:BC}.
 Observe that the size of $|\texttt{C8}|=m$, so $s_1$ does not collide with \texttt{C7} and hence also not with \texttt{C5}.
 For $s_2$, note that $|\texttt{C5} \cup \texttt{C6} \cup \texttt{C7}\cup \texttt{C8} | = 2m$, and hence the two last inequalities are also correct in both cells (since $k\ge 1$).
 Thus \texttt{C9} does not collide. \\

 It remains to justify the general case of item (ii), for a fixed $k$, and when $\delta = 2nm+k$, for $n\ge 1$.
-For each increase in $n$, the period length increases by $4m^2/{\gcd(m,\delta)}$, and this is due to the fact that each block is increased by exactly $4m$ positions via the two concatenated factors $0^m1^m$ and $2^m3^m$; see Figure~\ref{fig:m3d4_m4d7}.
-The justification is similar to case (i), but here it invokes another quadratic term.
+For each increase in $n$, the period length increases by $4m^2/{\gcd(m,\delta)}$, and this is due to the fact that each block is increased by exactly $4m$ positions via the two concatenated factors $1^m2^m$ and $3^m0^m$.
+Precisely, for each increase in $n$, insert $1^m2^m$ just after each $A$-prefix and insert $3^m0^m$ exactly between the last zero-factor and the last three-factor (independently of whether a $B$- or $C$-block); see Figure~\ref{fig:m3d4_m4d7}.
+The mex-justification is similar to case (i), but here it invokes another quadratic term.
 Apart from this observation, the mex verification remains the same as for the case $n=1$.
 This concludes the proof of Theorem~\ref{thm:main}.